Are organic mattresses a hoax? Everything you need to know about greenwashing

 - Do a smell test: This one works best in person.
 'The materials used in organic mattresses typically produce a natural scent,' Susan explains.
 'A mattress that emits strong chemical odors or smells artificial may contain synthetic or even toxic materials.'

 - Check the price tag: Susan says that 'organic mattresses are often more expensive, due to the higher cost of organic materials and certification processes.'
-As a mattress tester and a professional price tracker, I wouldn't spend any less than a $1,000 and expect to get a good-quality organic mattress out of it.
+As a mattress tester and a professional price tracker, I wouldn't spend any less than $1,000 on an organic mattress.
+Much cheaper, and I start to wonder where they're cutting corners.

 Are organic mattresses worth it?

-If you're keen to shop sustainably, make sure to look past the marketing jargon surrounding the mattress to inspect its eco-credentials.
-You're looking for terms such as GOLS latex, GOTS wool or cotton, and badges from organizations such as GREENGUARD and Fair Trade.
+If you're keen to shop sustainably, try to look past the marketing jargon and inspect the eco-credentials of the mattress.
+You're looking for GOLS latex, GOTS wool or cotton, and badges from reputable organizations such as GREENGUARD and Fair Trade.

 Sign up to the Homes & Gardens newsletter